Why The Coder Cafe?

 Let me introduce myself.
 I’m Teiva Harsanyi, and this is me giving a talk at Devoxx (with my favorite Borg1 t-shirt):

 I’m a senior software engineer at Google with years of experience, including work in the safety-critical domain of air traffic control and at companies like Docker.
-I run a tech blog that has reached over a million views, and the author of the well-received book 100 Go Mistakes and How to Avoid Them.
+I run a tech blog with over a million views, and I am the author of the very well-received book 100 Go Mistakes and How to Avoid Them.

 One day, I had a discussion with someone on Twitter about Google, and this person told me this: